reachme1212/kickstarter-analysis/README.md

 **Other possible tables and/or graphs :**

-1.Outcomes based on backers count ,Chart and anlysis in excel file attached
+1.Outcomes based on backers count ,Chart and anlysis in excel file attached,In the category theaters and plays , 65.5% (42072/64196) of all people contributed to plays ,out of    which 60.8% (39032/64196) of people contributed to successful plays

 ![table on backers](table_backers.PNG)

-2.Outcomes based on average duration of campaign for category theater,Chart and anlysis in excel file attached
+2.Outcomes based on average duration of campaign for category theater,Chart and anlysis in excel file attached , Out of the total number of successful plays 1066 , the average     duration of campaign is 29 days , Its safe to say Louise’s campaign should last 29days minimum

 ![table on average duration of campaign](table_avg_days.PNG)